adlnet/Intro-to-Developing-Web-based-xAPI-Content/webcontent/Readme.md

   }
   ```

   2. In the `buildMyXAPI` function first create a base statement with parts of a statement that don't change much.
 The `actor` property is set to the value we got from the launch server.
 The `object` is created with information about the game.
 We use `myXAPI.baseuri` that was initialized by the launch server to create the IRIs used within the content.
 And the `context` property is populated with `contextActivities` that allow us to tag these statements as coming from this xAPI Workshop.
-(Later we can use these values to retrieve only the statements from this workshop)

   ``` javascript
   ...
   myXAPI.statement = {